Coronavirus COVID-19 Updates: uc.edu/publichealth

-Eligibility: Principal investigators (PIs) must have a faculty appointment or be a senior research staff member with doctoral-level training.
-Postdoctoral Fellows and Graduate Assistants are not allowed to be PIs on these awards.
+Pilot Funding Eligibility: Principal investigators (PIs) must have a faculty appointment or be a senior research staff member with doctoral-level training.
+Postdoctoral Fellows and Graduate Assistants are not allowed to be PIs on CEG

 Proposals that do not address gene x environment interaction(s) will be considered non-responsive and will not be reviewed.
 Exceptions may apply to the Translation and Community Engagement Award category.

-Gene in this context means individual genes/gene products, genomics, functional genomics, proteomics, metabolomics, epigenomics.
+Gene in this context means individual genes/gene products, genomics, functional genomics, proteomics, metabolomics, and epigenomics.

 Environment in this context is defined based on the language used by the NIEHS for environmentally relevant toxicants in its RFAs, as described below.